Andreev reflection: Crossed Andreev reflection

-Crossed Andreev reflection, or CAR, also known as non-local Andreev reflection occurs when two spatially separated normal state material electrodes form two separate junctions with a superconductor, with the junction separation of the order of the BCS superconducting coherence length of the material in question.
-In such a device, retroreflection of the hole from an Andreev reflection process, resulting from an incident electron at energies less than the superconducting gap at one lead, occurs in the second spatially separated normal lead with the same charge transfer as in a normal AR process to a Cooper pair in the superconductor.
-For CAR to occur, electrons of opposite spin must exist at each normal electrode (so as to form the pair in the superconductor).
+Crossed Andreev reflection, also known as non-local Andreev reflection, occurs when two spatially separated normal state material electrodes form two separate junctions with a superconductor, with the junction separation of the order of the BCS superconducting coherence length of the material in question.
+In such a device, retroreflection of the hole from an Andreev reflection process, resulting from an incident electron at energies less than the superconducting gap at one lead, occurs in the second spatially separated normal lead with the same charge transfer as in a normal Andreev reflection process to a Cooper pair in the superconductor.
+For crossed Andreev reflection to occur, electrons of opposite spin must exist at each normal electrode (so as to form the pair in the superconductor).
 If the normal material is a ferromagnet this may be guaranteed by creating opposite spin polarization via the application of a magnetic field to normal electrodes of differing coercivity.

-CAR occurs in competition with elastic cotunneling or EC, the quantum mechanical tunneling of electrons between the normal leads via an intermediate state in the superconductor.
+Crossed Andreev reflection occurs in competition with elastic cotunneling, the quantum mechanical tunneling of electrons between the normal leads via an intermediate state in the superconductor.
 This process conserves electron spin.
-As such, a detectable CAR potential at one electrode on the application of current to the other may be masked by the competing EC process, making clear detection difficult.
+As such, a detectable potential at one electrode on the application of current to the other may be masked by the competing elastic cotunneling process, making clear detection difficult.
 In addition, normal Andreev reflection may occur at either interface, in conjunction with other normal electron scattering processes from the normal/superconductor interface.

 The process is of interest in the formation of solid-state quantum entanglement, via the formation of a spatially separated entangled electron-hole (Andreev) pair, with applications in spintronics and quantum computing.